awvwgk/hueckel/README.md

 ## How to use?

-run the program with a file name for interactive mode
+run the program without an argument for interactive mode

     s-h